Bisalkumar1/SimpleDetail_form/README.md

 # SimpleDetail_form
-using only html and CSS
+This is a very Simple detail form which is created using only HTML and CSS.